jswortz/bqml-vertex-matching-engine/README.md

 > Create schema in Cloud SQL and copy the css_retail dataset in Big Query
 1. Execute Big Query copy and export script
     `bash copy_retail_dataset_bigquery.sh`
-2. Execute the Cloud SQL prep script to build the schema and load the product dataset
-    `bash prep_and_load_cloudsql.sh`

-### 3.recommendation_ai
-> Two scripts here, one to update RecAI for the newly minted API key for prediction calls
-> and another script to delete an api key, which is not likely required but provided for convenience.
-> Consult original demo instructions for Recommendations AI interactions.
-> Note: Model training will take a few days.
-> While waiting, the site will not function correctly due to invalid RecAI API calls.
-1. Load Product Catalog and User events into Recommendations AI `bash load_recai_data.sh`
-2. Configure and build Recommendations AI models
-3. Configure Google Tag Manager
-4. Update and export additional variables from previous steps `vi add_env_vars.sh`
-   `bash add_env_vars.sh`
-5. Execute the prediction key script
-    `bash prediction_key.sh`

-### 4.backend
-> Consult original demo instructions document for various items to be updated
-1. Execute deploy script
-    `bash deploy.sh`

-### 5.frontend
-> Consult original demo instructions document for various items to be updated
-1. Execute deploy script
-    `bash deploy_app_engine.sh`

-### 6.bqml
-> Build, deploy, and call your own BQML Matrix Factorization model
-> This will require flex slot reservations in Big Query along with associated costs
-1. Execute the build script
-    `bash build_mf_model.sh`
-2. Deploy the model to AI Platform
-    `bash deploy_mf_model.sh`
-3. Update the service account for prediction request in the script and execute `bash call_mf_model.sh`

-### 7.tf_two_tower
-> Build, deploy, and call your own Tensorflow-based Two Tower model
-> Requires a dataproc cluster with GPU and Jupyter enabled
-1. Consult step-1 notebook
-2. Consult step-2 notebook
-3. Consult step-3 notebook